-Irish Life has been a leader in the market for nearly 90 years, and we are planning from a position of strength in terms of market position, performance, and capability.
-Irish Life occupies a unique market position in the breadth of our offering, our share in our major segments and the number of people whose lives our products and services touch in Ireland.
+Irish Life has been a market leader for nearly 90 years, planning from a position of strength in terms of market position, performance, and capability.
+We occupy a unique market position with the breadth of our offerings, our share in major segments, and the number of people whose lives our products and services touch in Ireland.

-Ireland remains an attractive market to operate in with record levels of employment, strong economic performance forecasted and a good record of attracting and retaining Foreign Direct Investment (FDI).
-It is projected that Ireland's population will be larger, older and wealthier in the coming years.
-There is a large population cohort currently entering the retirement planning phase of life and the Irish retired population is expected to double between now and 2050.
+Ireland remains an attractive market, with strong economic growth forecasts, record levels of employment, and an excellent record of attracting and retaining Foreign Direct Investment (FDI).
+The population is projected to grow, age, and become wealthier in the coming years.
+A significant cohort is entering the retirement planning phase, and the retired population is expected to double by 2050.

-The market for financial services in Ireland continues to undergo major change with the growth of Master Trusts, the planned introduction of pension auto enrolment, and increased orientation towards sustainability.
-Customer requirements also continue to evolve with a heightened need for financial planning and education as well as personalisation and convenience through digital and hybrid experiences.
+The financial services market in Ireland is undergoing significant change with the growth of Master Trusts, the confirmed introduction of pension auto-enrolment in 2025, and an increased focus on sustainability.
+Customer requirements are evolving, with a heightened need for financial planning and education, as well as increasing expectations for personalisation and convenience through digital and hybrid experiences.
+The rapid adoption of AI by consumers and businesses gives significant opportunities to enhance services and experiences.

-Against this backdrop, Irish Life undertook a review of our Strategic direction during 2023, with the goal of setting a new path for development and growth for the company.
-Our updated vision is to be a 'Driving force behind Ireland's financial, physical and mental wellbeing'.

-We aim to be the most trusted provider of health and wealth services for individual and corporate customers, delivering value for all our stakeholders including customers, advisors, shareholders and society.
+In late 2023, Irish Life launched the Better Futures strategy with the vision to be a 'Driving force behind Ireland's financial, physical and mental wellbeing'.
+Our aim is to be the most trusted provider of health and wealth services for individual and corporate customers, delivering value for all our stakeholders, including customers, advisors, shareholders, and society.

-Our strategy is to grow leadership positions in our key markets and realise value by driving forward with our work to better use the strength of our group.
-We have identified key 'Where to Play' decisions that guide our strategic emphasis, namely:
+Our strategy focuses on growing leadership positions in key markets and realising value by leveraging the strength of our group.
+We have identified key 'Where to Play' decisions that guide our strategic emphasis:

-- > Life-stage companion for the health and wealth needs of individuals & families. - Equip brokers and partners to best support & advise customers. - Corporate partner of choice for employee benefits and investment management. - > Unlock opportunity in the Affluent market.
+- > life-stage companion for the health and wealth needs of individuals and families. - equip brokers and partners to best support and advise customers. - > corporate partner of choice for employee benefits and investment management. - > unlock opportunity in the affluent market.